ifduyue/urlfetch/doc/index.rst

 urlfetch documentation
 ======================

-urlfetch is a simple, lightweigth and easy to use HTTP client for `Python <http://python.org/>`_.
+urlfetch is a simple, lightweight and easy to use HTTP client for `Python <http://python.org/>`_.
 It is distributed as a single file module and has no depencencies other than the `Python Standard Library <http://docs.python.org/library/>`_.